 Greg’s work as a conductor encompasses a broad range of music and wide variety of venues.
 At St Margaret’s Church, he directs the professional choir in the regular liturgy as well as numerous special services; he is also responsible for music in the Chapel of St Mary Undercroft in the Houses of Parliament.
 As Musical Director of the chamber choir Collegium Musicum of London, he has conducted a number of large-scale works including: Bach’s Magnificat, Mass in B minor and John Passion; Brahms’ Ein Deutches Requiem; Dove’s Arion and the Dolphin (the third performance, a collaboration with the Girls’ Choir of St Catharine’s College, Cambridge); Handel’s Messiah and Birthday Ode for Queen Anne; Haydn’s Nelson Mass; Monteverdi’s Vespers; Rachmaninov’s Liturgy of St John Chrysostom; Vaughan Williams’ Dona nobis pacem; and Victoria’s Requiem.
 The choir has also staged a number of innovative, themed programmes, including recently Time and Tide, a concert celebrating travel on the high seas staged in a disused engineering shaft built by Isambard Brunel next to the Thames.
-With the Bar Choral Society, Greg has conducted music by Bernstein, Brahms, Elgar, Faure, Gershwin, Handel, Haydn, Mozart and Cole Porter, working with soloists including Jennifer Johnstone, Elin Manahan Thomas and Roderick Williams.
+With the Bar Choral Society, Greg has conducted music by Bernstein, Brahms, Elgar, Faure, Gershwin, Handel, Haydn, Mozart and Cole Porter, working with soloists including Jennifer Johnston, Elin Manahan Thomas and Roderick Williams.
 He founded the choir at Morley Memorial Primary School a few years ago, recently performing Joseph and the Amazing Technicolour Dreamcoat with them.
 In January, they joined hundreds of other school children in a concert of massed choirs at London’s O2 Arena.
 As Assistant Director of Music at the beautiful and historic Temple Church for 13 years, Greg regularly directed the Temple Singers and Temple Players, professional ensembles of leading singers and period instrumentalists.
 Highlights with them included fully-staged performances of Purcell’s The Fairy Queen in the 16th-century Middle Temple Hall; and in the same venue Purcell’s Cecilian Odes as the culmination of a feast in honour of the Patron Saint of Music, recreating the setting and spirit of the original performances.